drsjb80/personaswitcher/doc/Outstanding_Issues.md

 ### Known Outstanding issues ###
 * **Firefox:**     Versions 17-22 display the default toolbar icons in place of the Persona Switcher icon for the toolbar button.
 * **Firefox:**     Versions 23-28 do not load the toolbar button.
-* **Thunderbird:** Currently does not work with Thunderbird.
-Addon will install and run seemlessly, but upon restart of Thunderbird it crashes.
-If subsequently disabled then enabled again, it will resume working.
 * **Warning:**     "No chrome package registered for chrome://personaswitcher/skin/PersonaSwitcher32.png" still haven't found what is causing this warning.

 ### Future Scheduled Updates ###